 1. Cardiovascular Benefits:

 Sunflower oil is rich in Vitamin E and low in saturated fat.
-Besides, it is rich in certain phytochemicals like choline and phenolic acid which are beneficial for your heart.
-It also contains monounsaturated and polyunsaturated fats along with vitamins which makes it one of the healthiest oils for consumption.
+Besides, it is rich in certain phytochemicals like choline and phenolic acid that are beneficial for your heart.
+It also contains monounsaturated and polyunsaturated fats along with vitamins that makes it one of the healthiest oils for consumption.
 High oleic sunflower oils contain 80% or more monounsaturated fats.
 Thus, sunflower oil helps in lowering cardiovascular diseases and chance of heart attack.

 2. Prevents Arthritis:

-3. Prevention of Asthma and Colon Cancer:
+3. Prevention of Asthma And Colon Cancer:

-4. Prevention of Other Cancers:
+4. Prevention Of Other Cancers:

 5. Lowers Cholesterol:

 The saturated fats found in other oils are difficult to break down completely during metabolism.
-Consequently, they are carried to different parts of the body by blood and get deposited, thus increasing the LDL cholesterol (bad cholesterol) levels.
+Consequently, they are carried to different parts of the body by the blood and get deposited, thus increasing the LDL cholesterol (bad cholesterol) levels.
 This causes health problems like embolism, atherosclerosis, joint pains and birth defects.

-Sunflower oil is rich in monounsaturated and polyunsaturated fats which provide energy besides maintaining ideal LDL/HDL (good cholesterol) ratio in the body.
+Sunflower oil is rich in monounsaturated and polyunsaturated fats which provide energy besides maintaining an ideal LDL/HDL (good cholesterol) ratio in the body.
 Sunflower oil also contains lecithin which helps in lowering cholesterol level.
 This is because it sticks to your nerve and cell linings, thus preventing fat and cholesterol from sticking to the cell.

 6. Fights Free Radicals:

-7. Repairs the Body:
+7. Repairs The Body:

-8. Prevention of Infant Infection:
+8. Prevention Of Infant Infection:

 Sunflower oil is useful in reducing the risk of infection in pre-term infants having low birth weight.
-The infants are more likely to suffer from infections because of underdeveloped immune system and organs such as skin.
+The infants are more likely to suffer from infections because of underdeveloped immune system and organs such as the skin.
 Sunflower oil acts as a protective barrier and prevents such infection.